Tips for Dealing With Distractions at Work

 - Rely as much as possible on technology to "worry" for you by setting reminders for the things you have to do each day.

-If the reason you find yourself distracted at work is because you are bored or don't feel challenged, the solution is even easier: ask your boss to give you more work.
+If the reason you find yourself distracted at work is that you are bored or don't feel challenged, the solution is even easier: ask your boss to give you more work.
 Most will be happy to comply.